summer-ospp/help-en/docs/student.md

 ## Process of final term assessment

-1. Students submit the project closing report at the designated location of the platform
+1. Students submit the project closing report at the designated location of the platform.

 2. Community members of community organizations (tutors and other community developers, the specific number of which is decided by the community) give evaluation opinions referring to the following aspects, and submit the evaluation opinions to the designated location of the platform: